 Screening and Diagnosis

 Sentara physicians strongly believe in colon and rectal cancer screenings.
-In the U.S., colorectal cancer is the third most common cancer in men and women, and it is the second leading cause of cancer-related deaths.
+In the U.S., colorectal cancer is the third most common cancer in men and women and is the second leading cause of cancer-related

 Common screenings we offer: